ykacer/Deep_Learning_DataScientist_Challenge/README.md

 ![img](.thumbnails/gaussian.png)

-The gaussian mxiture provides an estimate of average vehicle size which is around 3 meters X 5,5 meters (not far from the order of magnitude of real trucks sizes)
+The gaussian mxiture provides an estimate of average vehicle size which is around `3m X 5,5m` (not far from the order of magnitude of real trucks sizes)

 ```
 >>> print(gm.means_)
 [[3.02695946 5.42500136]]
 ```

+**Improvment**: we could get even better clusterisation by enriching height, width with other features like the ratio between vehicle area and rectangle area.

 ## III.3/ Connected components selection